Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

   3. Evaluate the model.
   4. Analyze the results.
   5. Iterate.
 * Error analysis is the process of looking at the misclassifications and trying to understand why the model is making those mistakes.
-By categorizing misclassifications, we can try to understand what the model is doing wrong and try to fix it, and look at where to focus our efforts.
+By categorizing misclassifications, we can try to understand what the model is doing wrong and try to fix it and look at where to focus our efforts.
 * Adding more data is tempting, but it is not always the best solution.
-A better approach might be to evaluate which _type_ of data is necessary, and then try to get more of that type of data.
+A better approach might be to evaluate which _type_ of data is necessary and then try to get more of that type of data.
 This could boost performance more than just adding more data.
   * One way to add more data would be to augment the data we already have. __Data augmentation__ is the process of creating new data from the data we already have.
     * For example, if we have a dataset of images of cats, we could rotate the images, flip them, and change the brightness of the images to create new images.
 * It might be better to take a data-centric approach to machine learning, compared to a conventional model-centric approach.
   * __Transfer Learning__ is the process of using a model that has already been trained on a different dataset to train a model on a new dataset.
     * For example, we could use a model that has already been trained on the ImageNet dataset to train a model on the MNIST dataset.
-  * To apply transfer learning we would take a trained model and replace the last layer with a new layer that is specific to thenew dataset.
+  * To apply transfer learning we would take a trained model and replace the last layer with a new layer that is specific to the new dataset.
 * Full cycle of machine learning project:
   1. Define the problem.
   2. Collect the data.